emmilco/howl/README.md

 The main features of Howl include:

-- An article editor
-that uses HTML `contenteditable` blocks to give users a pure WYSIWYG experience with support for basic content types and embedded media.
+- A `contenteditable`-based, pure WYSIWYG editor with support for basic content types and embedded media.

 - A user-curated homepage with content selected based on user follows.